 Reduce tight calf muscles and the Achilles tendon

 Often, part of the problem for runners with heel pain is tight calf muscles or Achilles tendon.
-Stretching using a splint for 30 minutes each day is one of the best ways I've found for reducing the problem.
+While wall stretches can work for some people, if you have very tight calf muscles you'll need a much more intensive stretching program.
+Using an Achilles splint for 30 minutes each day is one of the best ways I've found for reducing the problem.
 Once the plantar fasciitis has healed, runners should use a dynamic warm-up to keep injuries at bay.

 Find a runner's shoe store